 There are lots of blog posts about this topic on the internet, but this post will go further than those by also giving lots of tips to improve your workflow and make RDP a better experience!

-RDP (Remote Desktop Protocol)
+RDP (Remote Desktop Protocol) Link to heading

 Right off the bat, i want to say that RDP is one of many possible solutions.
 RDP is mostly focused on Windows), but other remote desktop solutions exist (like vnc).
 I have only used RDP extensively, so I will only cover that in this post.
 Leave a comment below if you would like to see a blog post about other remote desktop solutions!